Reporting fraud is important to help stop criminals, and to prevent others from falling victim to the same scam.

-Action Fraud is the UK’s national fraud crime reporting centre.
+Action Fraud is the fraud and cybercrime reporting centre for England, Wales and Northern Ireland.
 It gathers intelligence on scams and passes it onto the National Fraud Intelligence Bureau for analysis by the police.

 Not every report results in a police investigation, but any information you give will help build a clearer picture of how scams work, and who is behind them.